ian-shakespeare/tapster-agent/docs/design.md

 ### Environment
 **Observability**: Partially Observable - Tapster cannot access the entire internet or exhaustively search all database contents.
 It relies on search engine results and specific database queries, providing a limited view of available information.

 **Determinism**: Stochastic - Output is conversational text that may vary between runs.
-Search results from DuckDuckGo may also change over time, and LLM responses introduce non-deterministic elements.
+Search results from The Cocktail DB may also change over time, and LLM responses introduce non-deterministic elements.

 **Episodes vs Sequence**: Sequential - Actions have lasting effects.
 Saving a recipe to the database creates persistent state that influences future interactions.
 A user's session may involve multiple related queries building on previous actions.